utsavnaikbosleo/hello-world/README.md

 # hello-world
-its simple package for testing global package
+its simple package for testing using composer.